isomerpages/nlb-reference/_ssh-social-sciences/Virtual Sports and Fitness.md

 <h5>4. <a href="https://www.vox.com/2020/3/26/21192593/coronavirus-gym-exercise-home-workouts" target="_blank">The gym used to be my therapy.
 Here’s how that’s changed during social distancing</a></h5>
 Abad-Santos, A. (2020, March 26).
 The gym used to be my therapy.
 Here’s how that’s changed during social distancing. <i>Vox</i>.
 Retrieved 2020, April 21.

-<h5>5. <a href="https://www.acsm.org/blog-detail/acsm-blog/2020/03/30/exercise-immunity-covid-19-pandemic" target="_blank">Exercise, immunity and the COVID-19 pandemic</a></h5>
-Simpson, R. J. (2020, March 30).
-Exercise, immunity and the COVID-19 pandemic. <i>American College of Sports Medicine</i>.
-Retrieved 2020, April 22.

-<h5>6. <a href="https://www.weforum.org/agenda/2020/04/sports-covid19-coronavirus-excersise-specators-media-coverage/" target="_blank">This is how COVID-19 is affecting the world of sports</a></h5>
+<h5>5. <a href="https://www.weforum.org/agenda/2020/04/sports-covid19-coronavirus-excersise-specators-media-coverage/" target="_blank">This is how COVID-19 is affecting the world of sports</a></h5>
 Hall, S. (2020, April 9).
 This is how COVID-19 is affecting the world of sports. <i>World Economic Forum</i>.
 Retrieved 2020, April 22.